Neuromechanics-Lab/Spasticity-Emulator/README.md

 Thus, we have here built a code repository to simulate a spastic limb on the KinArm Endpoint Robot platform.

+##  IN THIS REPOSITORY:
- 1. START HERE: [KinArm Tutorial](https://github.com/Neuromechanics-Lab/Spasticity-Emulator/blob/main/KinArm%20Tutorial.md):  Written instructions with visuals for using the KinArm in lab.
+ 1. [KinArm Tutorial](https://github.com/Neuromechanics-Lab/Spasticity-Emulator/blob/main/KinArm%20Tutorial.md):  Written instructions with visuals for using the KinArm in lab.
 Use this file to operate the KinArm and collect your data
  2.  **Data Processing Tutorial** : Once you have collected data, use this document as a reference for processing your data.
  If you have access to the Neuromechanics Lab Repository, you can click this link and log into your github account [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=Neuromechanics-Lab/Spasticity-Emulator&file=kinarm_tutorial.mlx)